Haroonabdulrazaq/Tender-gems/README.md

 # Tender-gems
-This is design for primary school use, it include a website and an automatic result system.
-The result system allows the teachers to input student result and the system automatically generate the result and saves in a database(NOT PROVIDED BY GITHUB:::: SO YOU WILL
+Website for Tendergems montessori integrated with an automated result system.
+The result system allows teachers to input and record pupils result while the system does all the calculation involve in preparing result and records it in the database.
+The parent can also view the wards result online.
-SEE ERROR LIKE "405 NOT ALLOWED").
-At the other end the parent can view their pupils(wards) result from their phones or laptop.